exercism/v3/languages/clojure/exercises/concept/lists/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the idea of the Concept of Lists in [Clojure](https://clojure.org/reference/data_structures#Lists).
+The goal of this exercise is to introduce the student to [Lists in Clojure](https://clojure.org/reference/data_structures#Lists).

 ## Learning objectives